Start of Main Content

 Nevada Explore

 Fig. 2.
 Data is from Definitive Healthcare’s HospitalView database.
-Data accessed on April 5, 2023.
+Data accessed in April 2024.

 Which states have the fewest IDNs?

 The third-place spot is also a tie between South Dakota and Rhode Island, with four IDNs headquartered within each.
-These two states are also some of the smallest and/or the least populated in the country as well.
+These states are all either geographically small or have a relatively low population density.
+This could mean a smaller overall need for healthcare systems.

 What is the difference between an IDN and a health system?

 An IDN, on the other hand, oversees all the facilities, physicians, hospitals, technologies, and administrations under them.
-The IDN, therefore, has a more cohesive structure and can sometimes have agreements with specific health plans.
+Within an IDN, there is often a high level of integration and coordination among facilities, physicians, and other providers.
+IDNs may have agreements with specific health plans and may even own a health insurance entity, allowing for greater control over care delivery and payment.

 Why are IDNs important to healthcare?